GoldStar184/Xtreme-Wiki/Development/JavaScript.md

 The Flipper Zero can run .js files

-using the `require` syntax the folowing modules can be imported:
+Using the `require` syntax the folowing modules can be imported:

 ```
 subghz
 usbdisk